-Our first coordinated effort was the launch of our nationwide First Responders Appreciation Day in 2016, which included The Police, Firefighters, and Emergency Management Technicians.
+Our first coordinated effort was the launch of our nationwide First Responders Appreciation Day in 2016, which included the Police, Firefighters, and Emergency Management Technicians.
 This event was remarkably successful for our churches who participated in implementing this program.
 Honorees brought along with them family members, colleagues, friends and neighbors to share in their celebration on that iconic day.
-In 2017, we hosted Educators Appreciation Day.
-This was another remarkable event.
+In 2017 and 2018, we hosted Educators and Healthcare Providers Appreciation Day.
+These events were phenomenal.

-Can you imagine if every United Pentecostal Churches (UPC) of North America would collaborate and honor a select group of individuals within the community to which the local church resides?
+Can you imagine if every United Pentecostal Church (UPC) of North America would collaborate and honor a select group of individuals within the community to which the local church resides?
 This could potentially advance the growth of the local churches, the district and the organization at large; resulting in repeat visitors, new converts, and ultimately new members added to the church while building relationships and bridging the gap.

-The United Pentecostal Church of North America would like to build upon the success of 2016 and 2017.
-In 2018, several outstanding Healthcare providers will be honored for demonstrating leadership ability to serve as role models and contributing to the standard of living and economic development within our communities.
+The United Pentecostal Church of North America would like to build upon the success of 2016, 2017 and 2018.
+In 2019, several entrepreneurs will be honored for demonstrating leadership ability to serve as role models and contributing to the standard of living and economic development within our communities.

 Entrepreneurs will include innovators, business owners or startup founders of companies with five years or greater experience.